-"Earnings per share" is defined as EPS on a diluted basis for the results of Vistaprint's operations on a consolidated basis for the fiscal year, calculated in accordance with U.S. GAAP with some exclusions for income or expenses relating to certain specific events that the Committee believes do not accurately reflect management-driven performance.
+"Earnings per share" is defined as EPS on a diluted basis for the results of Cimpress' operations on a consolidated basis for the fiscal year, calculated in accordance with U.S. GAAP with some exclusions for income or expenses relating to certain specific events that the Committee believes do not accurately reflect management-driven performance.
 We measure performance on an annual basis and make payments for each fiscal year in the performance cycle based on the level of goal achievement for that fiscal year.

-If Vistaprint's adjusted EPS is less than the lowest (minimum) goal for a fiscal year, then our executive officers receive no payout for that performance period.
-If Vistaprint's adjusted EPS is equal to or higher than the highest (stretch) EPS goal, then our executives receive the percentage payout for achievement of the highest EPS goal.
-If Vistaprint's adjusted EPS is greater than or equal to the lowest EPS goal but less than the EPS highest goal for a performance period, then the percentage payout for that performance period is equal to:
+If Cimpress' adjusted EPS is less than the lowest (minimum) goal for a fiscal year, then our executive officers receive no payout for that performance period.
+If Cimpress' adjusted EPS is equal to or higher than the highest (stretch) EPS goal, then our executives receive the percentage payout for achievement of the highest EPS goal.
+If Cimpress' adjusted EPS is greater than or equal to the lowest EPS goal but less than the EPS highest goal for a performance period, then the percentage payout for that performance period is equal to:

-- the payout threshold percentage for the highest EPS target achieved with respect to the applicable performance period, plus - a number calculated as follows: (A) a percentage equal to a fraction, the numerator of which equals the amount by which adjusted EPS exceeded such applicable EPS goal and the denominator of which equals the difference between the next highest EPS goal that was not achieved and the highest EPS goal achieved, multiplied by (B) the difference between the payout threshold percentage for the next highest EPS goal that was not achieved and the payout threshold percentage for the highest EPS goal achieved.
+- the payout threshold percentage for the highest EPS target achieved with respect to the applicable performance period, plus - a number calculated as follows: (A) a percentage equal to a fraction, the numerator of which equals the amount by which adjusted EPS exceeded such applicable EPS goal and the denominator of which equals the difference between the next highest EPS goal that was not achieved and the highest EPS goal achieved, multiplied by (B) the difference between the payout threshold percentage for the next highest EPS goal that was not achieved and the payout threshold percentage for the next highest EPS goal achieved and the payout threshold percentage for the highest EPS goal achieved.